 Looking back on that particular day in Piraeus, I remember feeling that we might miss each other.
 It was our rendezvous point for us to sail to Heraklion from Athens.
 The port was terribly crowded.
-And with the hustle and bustle of the crowd, I couldn’t make sight of him, which caused me to feel frighten and anxious, particularly since I wasn’t fluent in Greek.
+And with the hustle and bustle of the crowd, I couldn’t make sight of him, which caused me to feel frightened and anxious, particularly since I wasn’t fluent in Greek.

 Unfortunately, he couldn’t be on the same ferry as I because he had to be with his platoon.
-He had to fulfill his conscripted duty like all men in Greece.
-So, he asked a friend who was in the same platoon to answer his name at role call when docking in Heraklion.
-He did all that, just so we could be together on the same ferry.
+He had to fulfill his conscripted duty like all men in Greece, so he asked a friend who was in the same platoon to answer his name at roll call when docking in Heraklion.
+He did all that just so we could be together on the same ferry.
 He was smooth like that, always taking chances.

 Patting myself dry and readying to head back to the white-washed stone house, I could still picture us on the top deck, watching the bold red sun descend into the sea.
 His gentle kiss and hug took all my worries away.
 It all seemed so insouciant.
 But little did I know, what was yet to come once landing in Heraklion.